muratk3n/thirdwave/en/2017/06/friedman-100-years.md

-# The Next 100 Years, Friedman
+# The Next 100 Years

+George Friedman

 <a name='navies'/>